Édouard Schuré: Esoteric and literary meaning

 Schuré's The Great Initiates is described by some as a masterpiece.
 In it, he describes the path allegedly followed by some of the ancient philosophers in search of profound esoteric knowledge, often called the "initiation", as describing the process of becoming a mystic master or spiritual healer.

 Those familiar with Rama, Hermes Trismegistus, Socrates, Jesus, Orpheus will find frequent references in Schuré's work.
 Although having no knowledge of the 'druid' Rama, Schuré pursued the notion that a secret esoteric knowledge was known to them all, that this group were among the pillars of civilization and represented the founders of spiritual and philosophical ways of being as well as in some cases—though contrary to their message—religions.
 Schuré recognized that the path to a harmonious world was not to be found through a bigoted denial of the value found by other civilizations by their own sages.
 He wanted people to recognize the value of democracy in spiritual, philosophical, and religious ways.

 Schuré wrote a considerable number of books and plays.
-In his 1912 From Sphinx to Christ (Treatise on Occult History) he admires the racist basis of the hereditary caste system in India.
-He believed the Brahmans had to protect their pure Aryan blood from admixtures with the blood of the other - inferior - races of India after the 'invasion' of India by the Aryans.
+In his 1912 From Sphinx to Christ (Treatise on Occult History), he admires the hereditary caste system in India.
+He believed the Brahmans had to protect their pure caste from admixtures with the blood of the lower castes of India.

 His plays enjoyed relative fame in his days in Europe, and some of them were put on stage by Steiner.
 He also influenced Russian composer Sergei Prokofiev.